ArcanaPath

 Yes or No?

-maybe.
+Maybe.
 The Four of Swords is a not-yet — the wiser answer is to rest and regather first; decisions made exhausted are decisions made badly.

 Card combinations

-With the Three of Swords, the prescribed sequence — wound, then recovery; honour both.
+With the Three of Swords, the prescribed sequence — wound, then recovery; honor both.
 With the Nine of Wands, rest as the veteran's overdue order.
 With Judgement, the retreat ends with a call to rise; re-enter changed.

 Master Four of Swords